Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-goes back to previous directory
+lists all file in current directory and parent